A Safe Gentle Space for Healing Bodies &

 It is not therapy or a replacement for medical care – but it can be a soft place for your body to exhale, your nervous system to settle, and your experience of touch to become gentler and more choice-filled again.

-Who Trauma-Sensitive Massoga® Can Support
+Who Trauma-Aware Massoga® Can Support

 You might resonate with one or more of these: